By Mary F. Andreoni ARDC Ethics Education Senior Counsel

 8. Is the duty to report applicable if the lawyer to be reported is under suspension, on inactive or disability inactive status, is not admitted to practice law in Illinois, or is not engaged in the practice of law?

 The duty under Rule 8.3(a) to report “another lawyer” is applicable even if that other lawyer is not authorized to practice law in the jurisdiction, whether because the lawyer is on inactive status, under disciplinary or administrative suspension or is admitted to practice law only in another jurisdiction.
-There is no duty to report a disbarred lawyer, because disbarred lawyers, having been removed from the roll of attorneys, are not lawyers anymore.
 Also, ILRPC 8.3(a) does not limit a lawyer’s reporting duty to only misconduct that occurs purely while engaged in the practice of law, e.g., a lawyer employed by a company or law firm in a non-lawyer capacity.

 9. Does a lawyer still have a duty to report if the other lawyer already has been reported by someone else?